-Through interactive exhibits with state-of-the-art audiovisual effects, and hands-on components, the Museum traces the evolution of espionage through the people who practiced the profession and provides a context to interpret the role intelligence plays in current events.
-Hands-on workshop from Operation Code Cracker to The Spy’s Eye View.
-Washington, DC
+Through interactive exhibits with state-of-the-art audiovisual effects, film, and hands-on components, the International Spy Museum traces the evolution of espionage through the people who practiced the profession and provides a context for students to interpret the role intelligence plays in current events.

 Sign up for our monthly complimentary e-newsletter